kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/application-definition/_index.en.md

 helm search repo prometheus-community/prometheus --versions --version ">=15"
 ```

-For OCI repositories, there is currently [no helm native search](https://github.com/helm/helm/issues/9983).
-Instead, you have to rely on the capabilities of your OCI registry (for example, harbor supports searching for helm-charts directly [in their UI](https://goharbor.io/docs/2.4.0/working-with-projects/working-with-images/managing-helm-charts/#list-charts)).
+For OCI repositories, there is currently [no native helm search](https://github.com/helm/helm/issues/9983).
+Instead, you have to rely on the capabilities of your OCI registry.
+For example, harbor supports searching for helm-charts directly [in their UI](https://goharbor.io/docs/2.4.0/working-with-projects/working-with-images/managing-helm-charts/#list-charts).

 ### Git Source
 The Git source allows you to download the application's source from a Git repository.